Kridgejack7/OTMP4L/README.md

    * @notice Executes an operation after receiving the flash-borrowed asset
    * @dev Ensure that the contract can return the debt + premium, e.g., has
    *      enough funds to repay and has approved the Pool to pull the total amount
-   * @param asset The address of the flash-borrowed asset
+   * @param asset The address of the flash-borrowed asset address(this)
    * @param amount The amount of the flash-borrowed asset
    * @param premium The fee of the flash-borrowed asset
    * @param initiator The address of the flashloan initiator